mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/papers/sm vs. ml.md

 i'm not sure what the takeaway from this paper is.

-here are more takes on stackexchange: https://stats.stackexchange.com/questions/6/the-two-cultures-statistics-vs-machine-learning
+here's a related (and probably more insightful) post on stackexchange: https://stats.stackexchange.com/questions/6/the-two-cultures-statistics-vs-machine-learning